th2zz/thumbnailapp/README.md

 # Things to Notice / Improve

+- RESTful API should be versioned in production setting for better evolvability and backward compatibility
+- since we are downloading images to disk in worker.
+If we are using kubernetes, a separate cron job / sidecar will be needed to clean up downloaded images regularly otherwise the volume will blow up
 - Authentication is not implemented
 - prometheus /metrics endpoint is exposed
   - a couple of basic metrics are included such as http_requests_total, http_request_size_bytes, http_request_duration_seconds, disk_usage ... etc.